ChStLeGitHub/Project04-Software-Development-Tools/README.md

 First, the following tasks were completed:

-(1) Creating and managing python virtual environments.
+(1) Creating and managing Python virtual environments.

 (2) Developing a web application.